AllenNeuralDynamics/aind-data-schema/docs/source/coordinate_systems.md

 #### 3D vs 4D and Depth

 Because skull shapes vary across animals the most useful coordinates to re-create insertions across animals are often the AP/ML position of the entry coordinate and then the "depth", i.e. the insertion distance of the tip of the inserted device from the brain (or dura) surface, whether a probe, fiber, needle, whatever.
-To support these kinds of insertions we include a depth axis option, making your coordinate system 4-dimensional.
+To support these kinds of insertions we include a depth axis option.

 In most cases users should report the coordinates of the *entry coordinate* at the brain/dura surface using the first three (AP, ML, SI) values and then the depth *from the brain/dura surface* in the fourth depth coordinate.
-In many situations scientists don't need to record the SI value, which varies from mouse-to-mouse, as long as they drop directly from the (AP, ML) point to the surface along the SI axis.
-If your experiments fall into that category you can use an (AP, ML, Depth) coordinate system.
+Recording all three coordinates disambiguates between the two ways that a probe can be "dropped" to the brain surface (either along the SI axis or down the probe depth axis).
+You can also use a 3-dimensional coordinate system (AP, ML, Depth) but we don't recommend it, since you need to either report in a protocol or in the notes how you dropped from the AP/ML plane down to the brain surface.

-Note that the process by which you perform an insertion should be recorded in a protocol, especially if there are specific details a user would need to know about how to interpret coordinates.
+Note that in general, the process by which you perform an insertion should be recorded in a protocol, especially if there are specific details a user would need to know about how to interpret coordinates.

 ### CoordinateSystemLibrary